-When fully combined, cover the bowl with plastic wrap, then refrigerate for 40 minutes or for up to 2 days.
+Refrigerate the dough for at least 40 minutes and up to 2 days.
 Letting cookie dough like this chill for longer periods creates both a thicker texture and a richer taste.

-Preheat the oven to 325 degrees F and line a baking sheet with a piece of parchment paper.
+Line a baking sheet with a piece of parchment paper.

 Remove a fourth of the dough out of the fridge and start rolling out the "fingers."
 For the recommended size, roll them out to the thickness of your pinky finger, but keep them slightly longer.

-Place an almond at the tip of the "finger" to create a "fingernail", pressing down to ensure it's secure.
+Place an almond at the tip of the "finger" to create a "fingernail," pressing down to ensure it's secure.

 Form the "knuckle" by gently squeezing around the middle.
 Use a sharp knife to form the wrinkles and indents in the "knuckles," making them vary in size and length.
-You can take inspiration from your own hands if you'd like.

 Repeat this process with the remaining dough until the cookie sheet is full.

-Then remove the almonds from the cookies, keeping them on a plate off to the side.
-Add jam to the resulting cavities, then place the almonds back.
+Place the almonds back on top of the jam.
 Make sure to use enough jam so it oozes a bit and achieves that Halloween vibe.